take

 6. (transitive) To capture or win (a piece or trick) in a game.

-2. (transitive) To receive or accept (something) (especially something given or bestowed, awarded, etc).
+2. (transitive) To receive or accept (something, especially something which was given).

 1. (transitive) To receive or accept (something) as payment or compensation.